yiisoft/di/README.md

 - [PSR-11](http://www.php-fig.org/psr/psr-11/) compatible.
 - Supports property injection, constructor injection and method injection.
 - Detects circular references.
-- Accepts array definitions so could be used with mergeable configs.
+- Accepts array definitions.
+Could be used with mergeable configs.
-- Provides autoload fallback for simple classes that have no explicit definition.
+- Provides autoload fallback for classes without explicit definition.
+- Allows delegated lookup and has composite container.
+- Supports aliasing.
+- Supports service providers and deferred service providers.

 ## Using container

 Usage of DI container is fairly simple.
-First, you set object definitions into it and then they're used either in the application directly or to resolve dependencies of other definitions.
+First, you initialize it with array of definitions and then objects created according to these are used either in the application directly or to resolve dependencies of other definitions.

-Usually there is a single container in the whole application so it's often configured in either entry script such as `index.php` or a configuration file:
+Usually a single container is used for the whole application so it is often configured in either entry script such as `index.php` or a configuration file:

 ```php